MWKDawes/HTML-and-CSS-Tech-Academy-Assignments/README.md

 # HTML-and-CSS-Tech-Academy-Assignments
-Place to store assignments from The Tech Academy's HTML and CSS Course
+This repository is where I will store assignments from The Tech Academy's HTML and CSS Course